voideditor/void/README.md

 ## Download

-To view a list of newer Void forks, see the [Void Forks](http://github.com/voideditor/void-forks/) list.
+To view a list of newer Void forks, see [Void Forks](http://github.com/voideditor/void-forks/).

-To download an old version of Void, see our [Releases](https://github.com/voideditor/void/releases) page.
+To download an old version of Void, see [Releases](https://github.com/voideditor/void/releases).

 ## Forking VS Code

-If you're forking VS Code, you might still want to reference Void's logic and see our docs [here](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) and [here](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).
+If you're forking VS Code, you might still want to reference Void's logic, and see our [Codebase Guide](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) and [How to Contribute](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

 - We mount React + Tailwind.
 This is typically not possible in VS Code, and it required extending the build pipeline to compile React and [scope](https://github.com/andrewpareles/scope-tailwind) tailwind ourselves.

 - You can copy our GitHub actions to package, sign, and auto-update Void.
 VS Code's build pipeline is private, so this is typically tribal knowledge.

-- Our AI provider pipeline is built from scratch, so you can support custom functionality including autocomplete/FIM.
-We also expose grammars for common open source `<thinking>` tags, tool tags, etc.
+- Our AI provider pipeline is built from scratch so we can support custom responses like autocomplete (FIM).
+We also expose grammars for common `<thinking>` tags, tool tags, etc.

-- VoidModelService lets you edit files in the background, without worrying about differences between the raw file and in-memory buffer, or having failed writes and reads if the ITextModel was not mounted.
+- Use VoidModelService to edit files in the background, without having without subtle `ITextModel` write errors.
+We auto-sync OS-level files with your text buffers.

-- Feel free to reference our architecture for using IPC, satisfying CSP, and setting up custom Services.
+- Feel free to reference our architecture for using IPC and satisfying CSP.

 - Everything we've done is 100% open source.
 See our [repo list](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.